 The best of a bad bunch, but Coke scores well for running high-profile projects with females in rural areas and for officially pledging to support female farmers.

 Coca-Cola needs to work harder for farmers.
 It lacks knowledge of the number of producers in its supply chain – and needs to update its supplier code to support farmers’ rights.

 It’s not perfect, but Coca-Cola’s policies towards workers are quite strong.
 It understands the issues and is tackling them – but needs to learn more about its agricultural workers.

-Coca-Cola’s climate policy has plenty of fizz.
-It is helping farmers in its supply chain adapt to changing weather.
-No commitment to reduce agricultural emissions, though.
+Coca-Cola’s climate policy got a little more fizz with a recent commitment to reduce its carbon footprint.
+It is also helping farmers in its supply chain adapt to changing weather.

 Along with Nestle, Coca-Cola is impressively honest and forthcoming about the auditing and compliance of its suppliers and about what happens if suppliers fall short.

-Coca-Cola demonstrates good understanding of the importance of water and of its own impact on supplies, so it’s strange that its guidelines for suppliers don’t even mention water.
+Coca-Cola demonstrates good understanding of the importance of water and of its own impact on supplies.
+But it needs to disclose more about whether and how it operates in water-stressed regions.